AckeeCZ/configuru/README.md

 Manage the configuration of your Nodejs application with multiple environments and custom preferences, utilizing Configuru in CI and development as well!

+Improve the DX when managing the configuration files, get inline help and more with the [VS Code extension](https://github.com/AckeeCZ/configuru-extension).

 </div>

 ## Features